Natgeos

 Most Effective Mosquito Repellent Plants You Should Try

-Mosquito bites not only cause itching on the skin, but also carry the risk of spreading diseases such as dengue and malaria.
+Mosquito Repellent Plants – Mosquito bites not only cause itching on the skin, but also carry the risk of spreading diseases such as dengue and malaria.
 But not only that, but even worse, dengue fever and malaria have the potential to cause death.

 Naturally, there are many people who try desperately to repel mosquitoes using mosquito repellent sprays or lotions.
 Unfortunately, the use of this chemical over time will cause other serious diseases for humans.
-So why not turn to this beautiful, safe mosquito repellent plant?

 List of mosquito repellent plants